MAGNUM 13XX CUSTOM VALVE & PISTON SET

 EXTENSIVE RESEARCH, TESTING AND DEVELOPMENT WENT INTO ENGINEERING THESE PARTS.
 EVERY DETAIL OF THEIR DESIGN AND THE MATERIALS USED IS TO PRODUCE THE BEST POSSIBLE BALANCE OF PERFORMANCE AND DURABILITY.
 THERE'S A LOT OF INFO ON HOW TO INSTALL, ADJUST, LUBRICATE AND OPERATE THEM FURTHER DOWN THIS PAGE.
 IT'S CRITICAL TO UNDERSTAND ALL OF THAT TO GET THE BEST PERFORMANCE

 This is the new Magnum Airpower LLC custom valve and piston kit for 13XX.
 The valve body, cap and piston head are machined from 7075 aluminum.
 The custom piston pin is machined from tool steel with radiused ends to match the internal tube contour.
 The piston base is machined from black Delrin for ultra-smooth pumping and to function as a compression buffer to help protect metal parts from excessive stress.
 The piston rides on the Delrin base and cup seal with no metal-to-metal contact to prevent scoring and wear.
+The valve is not a modified Crosman valve, it's custom-designed and custom-machined from 7075-T6 aluminum bar stock.

 THIS KIT PRODUCES IDENTICAL PERFORMANCE TO THE FLAT-FACED KIT WE HAVE LISTED WITH CHRONY TEST RESULTS.
 THIS VERSION IS LOWER MAINTENANCE.
 THE PISTON DOESN'T NEED TO BE ADJUSTED AS OFTEN (IF EVER) AND THE CUP SEAL WILL LAST FOR DECADES OF NORMAL USE.
 IT'S ALSO BETTER SUITED FOR ROUGH HANDLING AND DIRTY ENVIRONMENTS.
 THE FLAT-FACE VERSION TENDS TO WORK BETTER FOR PRECISION SHOOTING.